 How to Become a Hunger Action Congregation

-- Gather church members – including children and youth – who are passionate about addressing hunger, poverty and related injustices.
-Decide how often you’d like to meet to assess and grow the church’s practices in this area.
+Step 1: Form a Hunger Action Team. (if you don’t already have a similar team or committee to steward this work).
+Gather church members – including children and youth – who are passionate about addressing hunger, poverty and related injustices, and meet periodically to assess and grow the church’s practices in this area.

-You will be recognized on the PHP website as a Covenanting Hunger Action Congregation for three years.
-PHP will communicate with you periodically with updates, opportunities, and stories from other congregations to encourage you to increase or broaden your hunger ministries into other areas.
+- Receive periodic communications from PHP with updates, opportunities, and stories from other congregations to encourage you to increase or broaden your hunger ministries into other areas.

-- HAC Bulletin Insert – include your congregation’s information and use to assess interest within your church
+- HAC Bulletin Insert — customize with your congregation’s information, and use to assess interest within your church

 Stories about Hunger Action Congregations